Dingolytics/golem-gpt/README.md

   actions, which are executed to achieve goals.

 - **Actions**: a set of actions, which are executed by the Golem to achieve goals.
-Actions are implemented as Python functions.
+Actions could also be recursive or delegate their execution to other Golems.

 - **Memory**: a storage for the Golem's current state, which can also be saved and loaded to continue the job later.